deeplearning540/deeplearning540.github.io/source/lesson02/content.rst

 Exercises
 =========

 Choose any exercise from the two categories below.
-Regarding the dataset, consult the corresponding section.
+Regarding the data set, consult the corresponding section.

-* Cluster at least one of the synthetic datasets in the `x1` and `x2` plane.
+* Cluster at least one of the synthetic data sets in the `x1` and `x2` plane.

-* Cluster the `iris plants <https://scikit-learn.org/stable/datasets/toy_dataset.html#iris-plants-dataset>`_ dataset.
+* Cluster the `iris plants <https://scikit-learn.org/stable/data sets/toy_data set.html#iris-plants-data set>`_ data set.
 Use the columns `petal_length` vs. `petal_width`.
 The class label is provided as the `target` column.

 Datasets
 ========

 * Datasets for clustering.
-Each of the following synthetic datasets contains several features `x1`, `x2`, ... and a `label` column which comprises (2 classes).
+Each of the following synthetic data sets contains several features `x1`, `x2`, ... and a `label` column which comprises (2 classes).

   * `clustering_data_00.csv <https://raw.githubusercontent.com/deeplearning540/lesson02/main/data/clustering_data_00.csv>`_
   * `clustering_data_01.csv <https://raw.githubusercontent.com/deeplearning540/lesson02/main/data/clustering_data_01.csv>`_